ThunderBoltEngineer/React-Eslint/README.md

-# React-Eslint
+# React-ESLint
-ESLint for best coding style and quality
+ESLint for best coding style and quality in React application